As we kick off another celebration of Pride Month, our writers discuss what diversity and inclusivity means to them and why we really do give a damn.

 Joe Bob’s post about LGBTQIA culture is in bad taste.

-I think he was trying to do a rant in a comedic tone about time changes and came off as angry old man.
-He didn’t come off as the Devil to me though.
+I think he was trying to do a rant in a comedic tone about time changes and came off as an angry old man.
+He didn’t come off as the Devil to me, though.
 I know some people were very upset that he was published on the Taki Magazine website.
 Look I get it, if you sit in a trash pile, people might mistake you for trash.
 Joe Bob did that to himself.

 @streetjewel via Twenty20